Gameday Guide: Clemson vs. Louisville TV info, depth chart, more

 Line: Clemson by 3

-Weather: Mostly sunny with a high of 86 and a low of 63.
+Weather: A possible high of 86 and a low of 63.
 Chance of rain 10 percent.

 What’s at stake

-The winner of this game will be considered by many to be the ACC favorite after preseason favorite Florida State lost its starting quarterback Deondre Francois for the season in its opening game against Alabama.
+The winner of this game will be considered by many to be the ACC favorite after Florida State lost starting quarterback Deondre Francois for the season in its opening game against Alabama.

-Clemson is looking to improve to 9-1 in its last 10 top 15 matchups.
+Clemson is looking to improve to 9-1 in its past 10 top-15 matchups.

 The Tigers are trying to win their seventh consecutive game against a ranked team.
 The current mark of six is a school record.

-Clemson can improve to 34-2 in its last 36 games with a victory.
+Clemson can improve to 34-2 in its past 36 games with a victory.

 Clemson is trying for its 11th consecutive win in September.